The Life of Riley: Radio series

 The supporting cast featured Paula Winslowe as Riley's wife, Peg, and as Riley's mother-in law; Brown as O'Dell and as Riley's co-worker Jim Gillis; Francis "Dink" Trout as Waldo Binney; Tommy Cook, Bobby Ellis and Scotty Beckett as Junior at various times during the show's run; Barbara Eiler as Riley's daughter, Babs; Shirley Mitchell as Honeybee Gillis; Hans Conried as Uncle Baxter; and Alan Reed as multiple characters, including Riley's boss (Mr. Stevenson) and Peg's father.
 Henry Morgan voiced Riley's father in one episode.
 Mel Blanc provided some voices as well, including that of Junior's dog Tiger as well as that of a dog catcher who claimed to have a special bond with dogs.

 Gillis often gave Riley bad information that got him into trouble, whereas Digger gave him good information that "helped him out of a hole," as he might have put it.
 Brown's lines as the undertaker were often repetitive, including puns based on his profession; but thanks to Brown's delivery, the audience loved him.
 The program was broadcast live with a studio audience, most of whom were not aware Brown played both characters.
 As a result, when Digger delivered his first line, it was usually greeted with howls of laughter and applause from surprised audience members.

 The series was co-developed by the nonperforming Marx Brother turned agent Gummo.
 The American Meat Institute (1944–45), Procter & Gamble (Teel dentifrice and Prell shampoo) (1945–49), and Pabst Blue Ribbon beer (1949–51) took turns as the radio program's sponsor.

 An unrelated radio show with the title Life of Riley was a summer replacement show heard on CBS from April 12, 1941, to September 6, 1941.
 The CBS program starred Lionel Stander as J. Riley Farnsworth and had no real connection with the more famous series that followed a few years later.

 The Life of Riley: Film

 William Bendix also starred in the 1949 film version of The Life of Riley directed by Irving Brecher.
-It earned $1.6 million in the U.S. and Canada, preventing him from starring in the TV series that began in the same year.
+It earned $1.6 million in the U.S. and Canada, but prevented him from starring in the TV series that began in the same year.